 Molecular biology approaches have proven useful for describing the diversity and gene content of microorganisms in Antarctic lakes and for inferring the functional roles of the taxa present (Laybourn-Parry and Pearce, 2007; Wilkins et al., 2012).
 However to date, only a few large scale shotgun metagenome studies have been performed on the Antarctic continent and in the surrounding Southern Ocean (reviewed in Wilkins et al., 2012).
 In the Vestfold Hills, metagenomics and metaproteomics have been used to study Ace Lake (64°28′23.2″S, 78°11′20.8″E)) and Organic Lake (68°27′23.4″S, 78° 11′ 22.6″E) (Ng et al., 2010; Lauro et al., 2011; Yau et al., 2011).
 For Ace Lake, a comprehensive assessment of the community structure, biogeochemical fluxes and responses to resource limitation have been described (Lauro et al., 2011).
 The metabolism of abundant green sulfur bacteria (Ng et al., 2010) was found to play a central role in nutrient cycling and a mathematical model was developed that showed its dominance was dependent on synchronicity with the polar light cycle leading to absence of phage predation (Lauro et al., 2011).
 For Organic Lake, a member of the virophage virus family was discovered that potentially regulates microbial loop dynamics (Yau et al., 2011).
 The Organic Lake virophage likely depends on phycodnaviruses (algal viruses) and it was predicted that the virophage would reduce infective phycodnaviruses leading to an increased frequency of algal blooms and thus carbon flux (Yau et al., 2011).
 Virophage sequences were also identified in a range of aquatic metagenomes revealing that they are likely to play ecologically important roles in many aquatic systems (Yau et al., 2011).
 These studies on Ace and Organic lakes both used shotgun metagenomics, and the unanticipated nature of the discoveries serve to illustrate the value of adopting a metagenomics approach for learning about microbial ecology in Antarctic environments.

 Due to polar light cycle and low overall levels of photosynthetically active radiation, phototrophic growth and biomass production are restricted, being relatively high in summer and negligible in winter (Laybourn-Parry et al., 2005).
 In Ace Lake, phototrophic algae, particularly phytoflagellates, engage in mixotrophy, thereby supplementing their carbon and nutrient requirements to enable them to remain active during winter and poised to photosynthesize in summer (Laybourn-Parry et al., 2005).
 Resourcefulness has also been demonstrated by heterotrophic marine bacteria that gain from light energy, either directly through photoheterotrophic processes involving aerobic anoxygenic photosynthesis (AAnP), or indirectly through lithoheterotrophic processes utilizing inorganic compounds (e.g. CO) formed from dissolved organic carbon reacting with light (Moran and Miller, 2007).
-Gaining energy by not consuming organic carbon or liberating CO2 can result in the more efficient utilization of carbon by microbial populations and the conservation of carbon within marine systems (Moran and Miller, 2007).
+Gaining energy by not consuming organic carbon can result in the more efficient utilization of carbon by microbial populations and the conservation of carbon within marine systems (Moran and Miller, 2007).
 In Ace Lake, nutrient cycles have been interpreted from the relative abundance of marker genes (Lauro et al., 2011).
 For the carbon cycle, fermentation, sulfate-reduction and methanogenesis is inferred to lead to particulate organic carbon breakdown through to CO2 and CH4, with CO oxidation of incompletely oxidized organic compounds being used for energy generation (Lauro et al., 2011).
 In this system, high levels of CO oxidation may explain why the inorganic carbon content in the lake remains high (Rankin et al., 1999; Lauro et al., 2011).
 Aside from this study (Lauro et al., 2011), shotgun metagenomics has not been employed to examine the versatility of metabolic and energy generation pathways of microbial communities in Antarctic lake systems.